github/codeql/docs/codeql/ql-language-reference/annotations.rst

   (for characteristic predicates and member predicates) and ``result`` (for predicates that return a result).
   For more information, see ":ref:`predicate-binding`."
 - When you annotate a class, each variable must be ``this`` or a field in the class.
-  Binding sets for classes are supported from release 2.3.0 of the CodeQL CLI, and release 1.26 of LGTM Enterprise.

 ..
 Links to use in substitutions